Pushki64/The-Sparks-Foundation-Tasks/README.md

-# The Sparx Foundation Task-1
+# The Sparx Foundation Tasks
 Prediction using supervised ML model
+Predicion using unsupervised ML model